raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 (twice the time interval dictated by the server, or five seconds, whichever is greater, as described in {{sessiontimeouts}}).

-* The client sends a grossly invalid or malformed request that is indicative of a seriously defective client implementation ({{error}}).
+* The client sends a grossly invalid or malformed request that is indicative of a seriously defective client implementation.

 * The server is over capacity and needs to shed some load ({{retry}}).